 |Editing & AR Production||Arilyn|

-The Fiskars Village Heritage Walk was created with AR video content in four guide signs around Fiskars Village.
+The Fiskars Village Heritage Walk was created with AR video content, placed in four guide signs around Fiskars Village.
 The videos take the visitors back to the 19th century Fiskars Village.

 The objective of creating AR content into the guide signs was to give more information about the Village buildings and its history and people to the visitors.